zoan37/doginals-mint/README.md

 #### I'm getting "insufficient priority" errors when minting

 The miner fee is too low.
 You can increase it up by putting FEE_PER_KB=300000000 in your .env file or just wait it out.
 The default is 100000000 but spikes up when demand is high.

+#### Other issues

+Try restarting your Dogecoin node.
+Stop your node by going to the `bin` folder and type the following command: `./dogecoin-cli stop`

+Always make sure that the requirements are met.

+If still stuck, ask ChatGPT or search online for other solutions.